Alan258IMP/FacebookPro_AICore/README.md

 ## Notes

-- If you have a Nvidia GPU on your device, I highly recommend installing [CUDA](https://developer.nvidia.com/cuda-downloads) to get your GPU working on the training of the vision model and speed the learning process up.
+1. If you have a Nvidia GPU on your device, I highly recommend installing [CUDA](https://developer.nvidia.com/cuda-downloads) to get your GPU working on the training of the vision model and speed the learning process up.
 See [Pytorch website](https://pytorch.org/get-started/locally/) for a full guide.

+2. In `train.py`, you can also continue training the model from a checkpoint.
+Note that the `state_dict` of BOTH the model and the optimizer must be loaded.